 While we love a BBQ on the patio or sprucing up the curb appeal with some beautiful flower beds, nothing can detract more from your outdoor living space than a clunky, ugly, and maybe even loud air conditioner.
-We are often asked if it’s ok to conceal an air conditioner and how to do it right.
+So we are often asked how to hide your air conditioner and how to do it right.

 You can use a variety of materials to beautifully hide your air conditioner.
 Some of the most popular and effective are wood fencing and/or landscaping.
 A word of caution though, if done incorrectly you could severely damage the air conditioner and even void your warranty.
 Here is how to prevent from doing it wrong.

 The two most important factors to consider before putting anything around your air conditioner are: